kristofhracza/hacking-procedure/crypto/pass_hash.md

 # Padding oracle attack
 When an application decrypts encrypted data, it will first decrypt the data; then it will remove the padding.
-During the cleanup of the padding, if an invalid padding triggers a detectable behaviour, you have a padding oracle vulnerability.
+During the clean-up of the padding, if an invalid padding triggers a detectable behaviour, you have a padding oracle vulnerability.
 The detectable behaviour can be an error, a lack of results, or a slower response.
 ```bash
 # Decrypt
 padbuster <url> "<cookie_value>" 8 -encoding 0 -cookies "<cookie_name>=<cookie_value>"